 - Intro to Woodshop is a 3-day class that outlines safety guidelines and fundamental shop skills.

-- Intermediate Wheel classes are for potters who want to expand their skill set and refine their technique.
+- Intermediate Wheel, Handbuilding with the Use of the Wheel and Ceramic Decorating Techniques are classes for potters who want to expand their skill set, learn new things and refine their technique.

 - Pinterest-Inspired classes are great for beginners who may have never sewn before.